SandeepUpadhyaya/Ins-FastAPI/README.md

 # Ins-FastAPI
 To determine the claim risk prediction for insurance case study.
+Using FastAPI